AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Upgrade
 =======

-When a Standalone CloudN registers with an Aviatrix Controller properly as a Managed CloudN device, the upgrade process on the Managed CloudN device is treated the same as an Aviatrix gateway in the cloud when Aviatrix Controller is upgraded.
+When an  CloudN registers with an Aviatrix Controller properly as a Managed CloudN device, the upgrade process on the Managed CloudN device is treated the same way as an Aviatrix gateway in the cloud when Aviatrix Controller is upgraded.
 Please refer to `Inline Software Upgrade doc <https://docs.aviatrix.com/HowTos/inline_upgrade.html>`_ for upgrading a Managed CloudN device from Aviatrix Controller.

 .. important::

-	Please contact Aviatrix Support support@aviatrix.com, if users need to upgrade a CloudN device from CloudN GUI directly.
+	With Managed CloudN, software upgrading directly from CloudN GUI is no longer needed, unless unexpected issues occur.
+In such case, please first contact Aviatrix Support support@aviatrix.com.

 Backup/Restore
 ==============

-When a Standalone CloudN registers with an Aviatrix Controller properly as a Managed CloudN device, the backup/restore process on the Managed CloudN device is treated the same as an Aviatrix gateway in the cloud when the backup/restore function is performed on Aviatrix Controller.
+When a CloudN registers with an Aviatrix Controller properly as a Managed CloudN device, the backup/restore process on the Managed CloudN device is processed the same way as an
+Aviatrix gateway in the cloud when the backup/restore function is performed on Aviatrix Controller.
 Please refer to `Controller Backup and Restore doc <https://docs.aviatrix.com/HowTos/controller_backup.html>`_ for details.

 .. note::

-	Performing backup/restore function for Managed CloudN device through CloudN GUI is not supported.
+	Performing backup/restore function for Managed CloudN device via CloudN GUI is not supported.

 Workflow on cleanup
 ===================